jeffjl74/ACT_TriggerTree/README.md

 ### Edit All Fields
 To edit all of the trigger fields, double-click the regular expression.
-To create a new trigger, right-click in a blank area in the trigger pane.
+To create a new trigger, right-click in a blank area in the trigger pane or press the [+] button on the trigger pane toolbar.

 ![Edit Trigger](images/edit-trigger.png)